OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 #### RESTful APIs

 By contrast, the `PUT` and `DELETE` methods are commonly used by modern RESTful applications to create and delete objects.
-For example, the API request below could be use to create a widget called "mywidget" with a value of 10:
+For example, the API request below could be used to create a widget called "mywidget" with a value of 10:

 ```http
 PUT /api/widgets/mywidget HTTP/1.1